-3.8 The existing sites have a total potential production capacity of around 1.59 million tonnes per annum, which means that they would be capable of producing sufficient material to satisfy the level of provision identified in the adopted Minerals and Waste Local Plan.
+3.8.
+In 2019 existing sites had a total potential production capacity of around 1.59 million tonnes per annum, which meant that they were capable of producing sufficient material to satisfy the level of provision identified in the adopted Minerals and Waste Local Plan.
+Notable loss of production capacity has since occurred, however falls outside the reporting period for this report.
 The sites would not however be able to meet the County's future requirements without the benefit of extensions to their permitted operations.
-It should be noted that an extension to Brooksby Quarry which provides for an additional 1.4 Mt of reserves was recommended for approval in May 2019, however the decision notice is waiting to be issued pending a legal agreement (2018/0917/06).
-Therefore, the figures from 2017 have been carried forward for Brooksby.
-This data will be included in the next LAA which will review the reserves permitted as of the 31st December 2019.
 Table 4 below provides information on the productive capacity, potential reserves and permission end dates for sand and gravel sites with Leicestershire.